wildfish/google-cloud-container-builder-example/README.rst

   writing there doesnt appear to be anything existing.
 * There is no support for build secrets.
 It is possible to use secret data by baking it into your builder image or storing it in a bucket somewhere but a system for handling secret data would be very useful.
+* There is also no trivial ways to store variables between steps.
+This leads to hardcoding lots of substitutions or storing values in files and reading them when needed.
 * Some of the reporting is not quite how I would like.
 For instance the logs for each step are broken down nicely but they are labeled by the container name and not the step id.
 This seems odd when an id is available as most steps will likely use the same image.